 Whether accelerating and simplifying the use of data to improve customer experiences, or accelerating analytics to drive better decision-making and optimize operations, both legacy databases and the current sprawl of specialty tools are failing for many data professionals.

 Today, we are proud to announce that we have reached an amazing milestone.
-MemSQL is the first cloud native database to pass all of the three leading industry benchmarks for analytics and transactions: TPC-C, TPC-H, and TPC-DS.
-MemSQL meets or beats all published performance and cost data across a broad array of competitors.
+MemSQL is the first database with true shared-nothing scalability, enabling essentially unlimited scale, to provide outstanding results on performance tests derived from three leading industry benchmarks: TPC-C, TPC-H, and TPC-DS.

 These results are now possible with our latest software releases.
 We are announcing the general availability of MemSQL 6.8 and the first beta release of MemSQL 7.0.
 MemSQL 6.8 offers even faster analytics performance and advanced security for Hadoop environments.
 The MemSQL 7.0 beta previews new, mission-critical transactional capabilities for system of record applications and even more dramatic query performance improvements.